WaiverPathWaiverPath

 How do I apply for the Katie Beckett waiver in my state?

 Start with your state Medicaid agency.
 In Georgia, the Department of Community Health runs a mail/fax packet (Form 94 plus physician forms) with a new online portal launched in April 2026.
-Other states use different forms and intake routes.
+Other states use different forms and intake routes — always get the current packet directly from your state agency.

 Official sources